quintinfsmith/burnsomninet/sitecode/manuals/pagan/overview.md

         "img": "/content/manuals/pagan/imgs/configlayout.png",
         "entries": [
             [0.64, 0.065, "Set the song's name"],
             [0.11, 0.12, "Open The Tuning Table.
-This is were you can set the transposition and manually tweak the tuning."], [0.64, 0.12, "Set the Tempo"],
+This is where you can set the transposition and manually tweak the tuning."], [0.64, 0.12, "Set the Tempo"],
             [0.24, 0.18, "Add New Channels (Instruments) to the Song"], [0.11, 0.25, "Change Channel Instrument"],